billba/topical/docs/understanding.md

 const topicInstanceName = YourTopicHere.createTopicInstance(context, constructorArgs);
 ```

 A `TopicInstance` is created with `constructorArgs` and a unique `topicInstanceName`.
-Its `topicClassName` is set to `YourTopicHere`. `children` is set to an an empty array, `state` is set to an empty object, and `started` is set to false.
+Its `topicClassName` is set to `"YourTopicHere"`. `children` is set to an an empty array, `state` is set to an empty object, and `lifecycle` is set to `TopicLifecycle.created`.
 This `TopicInstance` is then added to the `topicInstances` dictionary using `context`.

-If you're already in a topic, you can achieve the same results by calling:
+If you're already in a topic, you can achieve the same results with slightly fewer characters by calling:

 ```ts
 const topicInstanceName = this.createTopicInstance(YourTopicHere, constructorArgs);